Scottish Quality and Safety Fellowship (SQSF)

 The SQSF programme is funded for Scottish applicants by NHS Education for Scotland and partner organisations, meaning there is no charge to NHS Boards or participants.

-Programme recruitment
+Programme recruitment - now open

 Introduction to SQSF Highland (video)